New York Courts dot gov

 In General

-The Resolution Assistance Program (RAP) trains college students, law students and other persons deemed appropriate by the Deputy Chief Administrative Judge for New York City Courts to assist unrepresented tenants and owners/landlords, who are appearing in the Resolution Part of Housing Court as parties to nonpayment proceedings.
+The Court Navigator Program trains college students and other persons deemed appropriate by the Program to assist unrepresented litigants, who are appearing in Nonpayment proceedings in the Resolution Part of Housing Court or the Consumer Debt Part of the Civil Court.

 Nonpayment proceedings are cases where landlords sue tenants to collect rent.
 In these disputes, tenants and owners/landlords face the possibility of losing their homes through eviction or foreclosure.
+Consumer debt proceedings involve credit card companies, hospitals, banks or any other person or company that a litigant may owe money to.
 Despite the high stakes, most litigants appear in court without an attorney to advocate on their behalf.

-The goal of RAP is to help litigants who do not have an attorney have a productive court experience through an offering of non-legal support.
-Participating students work in the courtroom under the supervision of a RAP Coordinator.
-They have the opportunity to interact with judges, lawyers and litigants, gaining real-world experience.
-Whatever a student's goal is in volunteering -- helping people in need, making new contacts, learning more about representing a client in court or developing esteem -- RAP sets the stage!
+The goal of the Court Navigator Program is to help litigants who do not have an attorney have a productive court experience through offering non-legal support.
+Participating volunteers work in the courtroom under the supervision of a Court Navigator Program Coordinator.
+They have the opportunity to interact with judges, lawyers and litigants, and to gain real-world experience.
+Whatever a student's goal is in volunteering -- helping people in need, making new contacts, learning more about assisting a person in court or developing professional skills -- the Court Navigator Program sets the stage!

 back to top